Child Protective Services

 - The name and home address of the child and the parent or other individual responsible for the care of the child;

 - The present location of the child;

-- The names and ages of other children in the home;
+- Names and ages of other children in the home;

-- The nature and extent of injuries or sexual abuse or neglect of the child, including any information known to the individual making the report of previous possible physical or sexual abuse or neglect;
+- The nature and extent of injuries or sexual abuse or neglect of the child

-- Which might aid in establishing the cause of the injury or neglect;
+- Information available to the individual reporting that might aid in establishing the cause of the injury or neglect;

-- About the identity of the individual or individuals responsible for abuse or neglect; and
+- The identity of the individual or individuals responsible for abuse or neglect

 The person receiving your report will request additional information in order to obtain the most comprehensive and complete information possible to inform decision making and subsequent agency actions.
 Because Child Protective Services seeks to affect both safety and change, information on the family’s strengths as well as difficulties will be requested.
 If reporting abuse or neglect of a child involving mental injury, include a description of the substantial.
 All reports of suspected child abuse are immune from civil liability unless they are purposefully erroneous or malicious.